Dear brothers and sisters of Testify God:

 At that time, I could only.
 After praying, I saw the following passage of fellowshiping, “When looking for a partner, some people completely rely on their fleshly preferences rather than the truth.
 They only choose someone who conforms to their desires.
 Are such people obedient to God?
 No, because God requires us not to be unequally yoked to unbelievers.
 Could you choose a believer as your partner?
 When dating a believer, some people say, ‘This person does not have good looks or status, and so isn’t my ideal partner.
 I don’t want them.
 I’d rather choose a devil who has good looks and status but has no faith.’
 If you were to do so, would you be obedient to God?”

 After reading this fellowshiping, I quieted my heart to seek God’s intentions.
 I thought: “There are two men for me to choose from.
 Simply judging by their outward appearances and family backgrounds, I definitely prefer the doctor.
 But that way is following the unbelievers’ way and is based on my fleshly preferences.
-In addition, he doesn’t, and this indeed is disadvantageous to my belief and pursuit of truth.
+In addition, he doesn’t believe in God, and this indeed is disadvantageous to my belief and pursuit of truth.
 As for Zhang Xun, although his family background is not so good, he believes in God, pursues the truth, and moreover he has good humanity and love for his family and the brothers and sisters.
 Also, he actively performs his duty at church.
 If I choose him, we could walk the same path and serve the Lord together in the future, and that is good.
 And my own family background isn’t that great.
 I was born into an ordinary family, my parents are both ordinary workers, and I don’t have a degree.
 All these features are far worse than those of the doctor.
 So, if I married him, our marriage would be not of equal rank.
 I would feel inferior and distressed, and he might even abandon me.”
 Thinking of all this, I told my thoughts to God and prayed for Him to make me willing to forsake my fleshly preferences and act in accordance with His requirements.
 After my prayer, I felt peaceful and steady.

 Afterward, I resolutely decided not to date the doctor and started to date Zhang Xun.
 In our interactions, I found that his view of things was completely different from that of unbelievers and he didn’t focus on pursuing life’s pleasures.
 In his opinion, pursuing those things was meaningless; he thought believers should pursue the truth and strive to understand God’s will and to please God.
 Every time we met, he would lead me to read God’s words and sing hymns in praise of God together.
 He especially emphasized that our feelings for each other should be established on the foundation of God’s words.
 We should love each other according to God’s words.
 As long as what one of us said was correct and accorded with the truth, the other should obey and accept it, thus the truth could be our master.
-Moreover, when I revealed arrogance and self-conceit, he would fellowship with me and ask me to emulate Christ’s humility; when I was passive and weak, he would use God’s words to comfort and encourage me.
+Moreover, when I revealed arrogance and self-conceit, he would fellowship with me and ask me to emulate’s humility; when I was passive and weak, he would use God’s words to comfort and encourage me.
 After interacting with him for a period time, I found that he was of great help to me.
 In the past, I didn’t pay attention to seeking God’s words.
 Yet, now when encountering problems, I would focus on seeking God’s will and thirst for God’s words, thus becoming more confident to pursue the truth.
 Gradually, we two became confidants.
 When things happened to us, we would seek the truth to resolve them.
 I was really able to feel the truth that only by finding a partner according to God’s requirements could a believer gain true happiness.

 Subsequently, while visiting home one time my aunt said to me, “It’s lucky that you didn’t choose the doctor.
 He has been spoilt by his parents.
 Now, he spends all day drinking, whoring and gambling, and has even abandoned his job, which makes his parents very angry.”
 Hearing all this, I thanked God in my heart.
 In the matter of finding a partner, if I had given in to vanity instead of having acted in accordance with God’s requirements, I would be living in suffering now.
 After these experiences, I truly realized that when looking for a partner, we shouldn’t stress appearance or family background.
 The most important thing is to choose someone who shares a common language and the same goal of pursuit with us.
 Only in this way can our married life be happy.